sletz/wasm3/faust/README.md

 Here are the available options:

 - `-nvoices N to start the DSP in polyphonic mode with N voices`
-- `-all' to active the 'all voices always playing' mode`
+- `-midi to activate MIDI control`

 To test, clone the repository, and in the 'faust' folder: